EzzCode/Process-Scheduler/README.md

 - **Data Structures Implementation**: Various data structures, including Linked List, Queue, and Binary Tree, have been utilized and implemented to optimize algorithmic efficiency, contributing to the overall performance of the simulation.

-- **Version Control with GitHub**: The project is integrated with GitHub for version control, facilitating collaborative development and ensuring efficient code management.
-Developers can easily contribute, track changes, and maintain a clear version history.

 ## Output 📊

 The simulation generates comprehensive output files with detailed statistics, including: